yuanqing/sketch-plugin-helper/docs/1-motivation.md

 ---

-### 4. Writing plugin tests
+### 4. Plugin tests can be tedious to write

-There is friction towards [writing tests](https://github.com/skpm/skpm/tree/master/packages/test-runner) because it is tedious to make assertions on the particular structure or content of a Sketch document.
+When [writing tests](https://github.com/skpm/skpm/tree/master/packages/test-runner), it is tedious to make assertions on the particular structure or content of the Sketch file.

 #### Solution

-- The test runner should support performing a one-to-one comparison between the resulting Sketch file (after running your plugin code) and an expected Sketch file.
+- The test runner should also support performing a one-to-one comparison between the resulting Sketch file (after running your plugin code) and an expected Sketch file.

 See [**Testing Your Plugin**](5-testing-your-plugin.md).

----

-## Philosophy

-- An end-to-end, single-dependency, integrated toolkit
-- Optimised for the common use cases